 In 1935, Crabbe Library’s first addition, largely funded through a loan from the Public Works Administration, effectively doubled the library’s size and included the Grand Reading Room.
 With the 1967 addition, which encompassed the old building with a wrap-around extension and added one floor, the library’s space was nearly quadrupled.
 The reconstructed new front entrance, which had a total of six columns, successfully maintained the building’s classic appearance.

 In 1994, the addition of the Thomas and Hazel Little Building linked the oldest building on campus, the 1874 University Building, with the Crabbe Library and expanded library space by about 50 percent.
 The unique skylit atrium created during this project is the site of the library café, a popular gathering space for faculty and students.
 In 2010, renovations to the 1924 and the 1935 areas of Crabbe Library were completed to integrate writing, oral communication, and research support in the Noel Studio for Academic Creativity.

-In addition to Crabbe Library, the EKU campus includes three branches: the Elizabeth Baker Music Library, established in 1969 and located in the Foster building, the Justice & Safety Learning Commons, established in 1975 and located in the Stratton building, and the Business Library and Academic Commons, which opened in August 2010, located in the Business and Technology Complex.
+In addition to Crabbe Library, the EKU campus includes two branches: the Elizabeth Baker Music Library, established in 1969 and located in the Foster building, and the Business Library and Academic Commons, which opened in August 2010, located in the Business and Technology Complex.